SatDump/SatDump.Org/sat-list/readme.md

             "data": [
                 {
                     "name": "Name of the data",
-                    "url": "Link to the data"
+                    "preview": "Optional link to a lower resolution, possibly cropped version of sample data", "raw": "Link to the raw thing.
+If there is no preview, this is shown instead.
                 }
             ]
         }